 These days though, front loading washing machines are available with extra large drum capacities of 6, 7 or 8Kg and bigger.
-(Related: Looking at how much laundry will fit into larger drum capacity washing machine – 7Kg v 5Kg washing machine drum pictures | 8Kg drum wash load in wash basket and hanging on line)
+(Related: Looking at how much laundry will fit into larger drum capacity washing machine – washing machine drum sizes – pros & cons.

 One of the most common so-called advantages of a top loader is that you can add an item of laundry after it has commenced washing but I fail to see how this is a serious advantage.

-In the reviews I’ve seen, consumer group Which? don’t appear to be too impressed with top loaders either saying that none of the ones they tested were good enough to be a Best Buy.
+In the reviews I’ve seen, consumer group Which? don’t appear to be too impressed with top loaders.
+They said that none of the ones they tested were good enough to be a Best Buy.
 However, they don’t qualify this by saying how many they tested.

 At the end of the day, some people may just prefer a top loading washing machine, but front loading washing machines are likely to remain the number one choice for most people.
 It’s possible that top loading washing machines may be more reliable in general, they tend to have less electronics and have more basic mechanical parts, but the greater running costs of a top loader may well cancel this out.

 Jump right in and check out the latest appliance offers from my affiliates.